-Traditional screeners vs natural language screening
+What natural language screening replaces

+Even if you skip the code path, traditional screener tools have their own limitations.
 Finviz, TradingView, and Koyfin all follow the same model: dropdown filters on current or trailing values.
 Pick "P/E ratio," set a range, click "Screen."
 This works well for simple, present-tense questions.
 "Show me stocks with P/E below 15 right now" takes seconds.

 The limitation is temporal.
 None of these screeners can check whether P/E stayed below 15 for 5 consecutive years.
 They cannot verify that free cash flow grew every single year, because they only see the latest value or a trailing average.
 That distinction matters.
 A company that happened to dip below 15 P/E last quarter after years at 40 looks identical to one that traded below 15 for a decade.